• Home

 Original Oratory (OO)

 A self-written, persuasive speech on a topic of the speaker’s choosing.
 Competitors craft an argument using the foundations of rhetoric, including utilization of evidence, logic, and emotional appeals.
-Topics range widely, but should be informative or persuasive in nature.
+Topics range widely, but should be informative or persuasive in nature and call for the audience to resolve the issue.
 The speech must be delivered from memory.

 • Timing: A 10 minute speech; 30 second grace period